redsun-acquisition/redsun-plugin-template/PROMPTS.md

 in `pyproject.toml` under the `description` field.
 If you publish your plugin to PyPI, this description will also be listed alongside your package name in search results.

-## include_reader_plugin

-Choosing `"y"` for this prompt will create an example reader implementation inside your plugin's module in the file `_reader.py`.
-You can then edit the code in this file to achieve the reading functionality you want.
-For more information on readers see the [specification reference][reader-spec].

 ## install_precommit

 The default for this prompt is `"n"`.

 If you choose "y" for this prompt, then [pre-commit](ttps://pre-commit.com/) will be installed.
-Among other things, it includes checks for code linting and best practices in napari plugins.
+Among other things, it includes checks for code linting and best practices in RedSun plugins.

 ## install_dependabot